musedivision/notes-md/daynotes-28-6.md

 ## thoughts :cloud:

 Talked to monica about england on fb.
 Was really great.
 She drove home how hard it can be, new city/money/friends. gona line up ducks before locking away a decision to go there.

+all you need to create stats is to send off ajax http requests about certain stats about the user!